sustainers/sustainers.github.io/working-groups/academic-projects.md

 ## Reports, documents, and resources

-An Ecosystem map will be announced
+An Ecosystem map will be announced in our September meeting.

 ## How to get involved